Skip Navigation

 Fine-scale miniature artists in the collection of The National Museum of Toys and Miniatures create astoundingly small objects inspired by everything from Louis XV’s study at Versailles to an Art Deco bathroom to a tray of chips, salsa, and guacamole.
 These small versions of full-scale objects invite the viewer to look closer at the world around them in exciting new ways.

-The Museum invited artists within a 60-mile radius of Kansas City to submit up to three small visual artworks to be considered for a juried exhibition in the Museum’s newest gallery.
+In the new East Gallery that allows the Museum to explore the idea of miniatures in broad and experimental ways, artists within a 60-mile-radius were invited to submit up to three small visual artworks to be considered for the juried exhibition Local Artists Go Miniature.
 2D and 3D submissions of any media and concept were welcomed, but objects could be no larger than 12x12x12”.
+Jurors selected artwork from 29 of the 127 artists who submitted.

 Aimee Garcia